I have always been an advocate for more stockbrokers in the country especially to serve in the rural areas.

 - An ICT outsourcing expo is being held at the safari park hotel from November 27.

-– Equity Bank: business growth & development managers, credit managers, archives & record manager.
+- Equity Bank: business growth & development managers, credit managers, archives & record managers.
 Details online.
 D/L is 30/11

 - Ernst & young: managing director E&Y advisory services ltd (EYAS) details online.
 D/L is 7/12